flyteorg/flyte/rsts/community/contribute.rst

 **3. Run workflow in sandbox.**

-Before you attempt to run your workflow in the sandbox, make sure you're able to successfully run it locally.
+Before running your workflow in the sandbox, make sure you're able to successfully run it locally.
 To deploy the workflow in the sandbox, you'll need to build a Flytekit image.
 Create a Dockerfile in your Flytekit directory with the minimum required configuration to run a task, as shown below.
 If your task requires additional components, such as plugins, you may find it useful to refer to the construction of the `officail flitekit image <https://github.com/flyteorg/flytekit/blob/master/Dockerfile>`__